Rothera Sharp Privacy Information Policy

 Data Protection Principles

-Under the GDPR, there are six data protection principles that Rothera Sharp must comply with.
+Under the Data Protection Legislation, there are six data protection principles that Rothera Sharp must comply with.
 These provide that the personal information we hold about you must be:-

 - Processed lawfully, fairly and in a transparent manner.

 - Collected only for legitimate purposes without clearly being explained to you and not further processed in a way that is incompatible with those purposes.

 - Adequate, relevant and limited to what is necessary in relation to those purposes.

 - Accurate and, where necessary, kept up-to-date.